 The prescribed unreservedly usable floor area must be available to the animals at all times.
 The outdoor area can therefore only be added to the unreservedly usable floor area if it is guaranteed that it is accessible at all times.
-This also applies, for example, in the event of an epidemic, extreme weather or when cleaning the outdoor areas.
-If the outdoor area is temporarily inaccessible, compliance with the space allowances required by QS in the sty must be ensured.
+Of course, the space allowance may be temporarily reduced for the duration of the cleaning.